[3.11] Melting Nova | 16m DPS, 6k life, acro/phase | Deathless Sirus A8

 The Wise Oak

 To be sure you're using it right, open your character sheet, go to Defence and check your resistances values between parenthesis - this is your uncapped resistance.
-To benefit partially from this flask, you need your highest uncapped resistance to be fire.
-To fully benefit from it, you need all of your uncapped resistances to be equal.
+To benefit from this flask, you need your highest uncapped resistance to be fire.
+To have the maximum benefit from it (hard to do), you need all of your uncapped resistances to be equal.
 In this case, all elements will both be highest and lowest, meaning that you will receive less damage from all of them (and still deal more damage with fire).

-Eternal Mana Flask (replace Quartz Flask for "no mana regen" maps)
+Eternal Mana Flask (replace Quartz Flask or Cinderswallow for "no mana regen" maps)

 Suffix: same as Quartz Flask